BCarnaval/dvmc-impurity-solver/samples/02_CPT_2x2/README.md

 </div>

-This directory contains the minimal code to reproduce the left pannel of Fig. 5 of [arxiv:2209.08092](https://arxiv.org/abs/2209.08092) ([PhysRevB.106.245132](https://doi.org/10.1103/PhysRevB.106.245132)) using PyQCM.
+This directory contains the minimal code to reproduce the left panel of Fig. 5 of [arxiv:2209.08092](https://arxiv.org/abs/2209.08092) ([PhysRevB.106.245132](https://doi.org/10.1103/PhysRevB.106.245132)) using PyQCM.

-It is a direct application of the dVMC software usage to compute the ground state of a small 2x2 cluster then using the Q-matrix representation in cluster perturbation theory (CPT) to output the cluster spectral function, fermi surface and dos of the system by calling PyQCM.
+It is a direct application of the dVMC software to compute the ground state of a small 2x2 cluster, then using the Q-matrix representation in cluster perturbation theory (CPT) to output the cluster spectral function, fermi surface and dos of the system by calling PyQCM.

 This model is the same as the example contained in sample `01_dVMC`, but with more options due to the PyQCM machinery (fermi_surface and spectrum).